OctoPrint/plugins.octoprint.org/_plugins/SlicerSettingsParser.md

 id: SlicerSettingsParser
 title: OctoPrint-SlicerSettingsParser
-description: Plugin to analyse gcode for slicer settings comments and add additional metadata of such settings.
+description: Plugin to analyze gcode for slicer settings comments and add additional metadata of such settings.
 author: T6
 license: AGPLv3